 Unfortunately, due to the Board of Health safety rules, no spectators are allowed on deck during camp.

-- GOGGLES, towel, shorts, t-shirt, shoes (no flip-flops), sun-block and/ or hat for outside activities, water bottle.
+- Goggles, towel, shorts, t-shirt, shoes (no flip-flops), plastic water bottle.

 - PLEASE CLEARLY WRITE THE CAMPER’S NAME ON ALL BELONGINGS.

 Children should bring their belongings onto the pool deck and place them in the appropriate areas.
 Please make sure that children with long hair have their hair tied up so it does not get into their eyes.
 The other option is to have your child wear a swim cap during lessons.
-Every camper will be provided with a camp T-shirt (at the end of the week).
-Since campers have a tendency to lose things, PLEASE LEAVE ALL VALUABLES, INCLUDING: JEWELRY, WALLETS, MONEY, SPECIAL BASEBALL CAPS, T-SHIRTS, ETC. AT HOME.
-CRA WILL NOT BE RESPONSIBLE FOR LOST ITEMS.
+Please leave all valuables at home, including: jewelry, wallets, money, special clothing/hats, etc. CRA will not be responsible for lost items.

 Epi-Pens, Prescription Medication: